pyzkaccess

 qs = zk.table('User').where(group='111').where(group='4', super_authorize=True)

-Resulting query conditions will be group == '4' AND super_authorize == True.
+Roughly speaking, the result will be the group == '4' AND super_authorize == True.

 The following examples will produce identical queries: